jmajerus/home-assistant-stale-data-proposal/README.md

 💡 **A smarter, more resilient approach is needed.** This framework outlines a strategy for improving **Home Assistant’s safety, reliability, and automation resilience** to prevent dangerous failures before they happen.

+🔹 **Note:** While this proposal is framed around **Home Assistant**, many of the **best practices and recommendations apply to other home automation platforms** (e.g., OpenHAB, Hubitat, SmartThings, MQTT-based systems).
+The principles of **reliability, automation resilience, AI-enhanced safety, and multi-sensor verification** are relevant across all **smart home ecosystems.**

 ---

 ## **1️⃣ The Need for AI-Driven Safety Mechanisms**